Skip to content

 Can foreigners own 100% of a company in Oman?

 Yes.
-The 2020 Foreign Capital Investment Law allows 100% foreign ownership in most sectors.
-This applies on the mainland and in free zones like Sohar Free Zone.
+The 2020 Foreign Capital Investment Law allows 100% foreign ownership in most sectors on the mainland and in free zones.
 No local Omani partner or sponsor is required.

 How long does company registration take in Oman?